 On June 24, 2011 the New York State Property Tax Cap program was enacted and became effective for the 2012 Sullivan County Budget.
 In 2016 the law was extended by New York State for another five-year period.
 The law requires that municipalities raise taxes no more than 2 percent or the rate of inflation, whichever is less.
-The County cannot legally adopt a budget that has a tax levy above the tax cap threshold unless a two thirds majority of the Legislature has enacted a local law for such a purpose.
+The County cannot legally adopt a budget that has a tax levy above the tax cap threshold unless a two-thirds majority of the Legislature has enacted a local law for such a purpose.
 The Legislature adopted a tax cap override for the 2017 budget due to the construction of a new county jail.
 There are other factors that can result in an actual levy growth higher than 2 percent or inflation.
 Examples could be an increase in the quantity change factor for the county or a change in Payment in Lieu of Taxes.
 The allowable tax levy growth for Sullivan County equates to 2% for 2024.
-Increasing the tax levy up to the tax cap would increase the levy by \$1.97 million.
-The Tentative Budget does not include a growth in the levy.
-For every \$100,000 worth of assessment the annual increase in taxes would be approximately \$1.63 per year.
+Increasing the tax levy up to the tax cap would increase the levy by \$3.3 million.
+The Adopted Budget includes a \$1 million growth in the levy.
+For every \$100,000 worth of assessment, the annual increase in taxes would be approximately \$1.54 per year.